-4.1 The First 36.7 Class is an Owner-Driver Class.

-4.2 A 'driver' or 'helmsman' is heretofore defined as the person on board who is a Full Class Member, and who steers the yacht from the Preparatory signal until the finish of any race.
-Any references in these rules to "Group 1" or "Group 3" competitors are referring to the criteria used by ISAF to categorize the status of a racing sailor.

-4.3 While racing in Beneteau First 36.7 North American Class Events, only Beneteau-36.7 Owners and their immediate family members (by Blood or Marriage) may drive or helm, unless the immediate family member is not a Group 1 competitor.
+- 4.1 The First 36.7 Class is an Owner-Driver Class, with a provision that allows for long-time crew to act as the Driver or helmsman for limited one design class racing. - 4.2 A 'Driver' or 'helmsman' is heretofore defined as the person on board who is a Full or Associate Class Member, and who steers the yacht from the Preparatory signal until the finish of any race.
+Any references in these rules to "Group 1" or "Group 3" competitors are referring to the criteria used by ISAF to categorize the status of a racing sailor. - 4.3 While racing in Beneteau First 36.7 North American Class Events, only Beneteau 36.7 Owners and their immediate family members (by Blood or Marriage) may drive or helm, unless the immediate family member is not a Group 1 competitor.
 The immediate family member may only drive or helm the First 36.7 that is either owned or being chartered by the Owner.
 A Group 3 competitor may only act as a Driver/helmsman during these races if he or she is a 100% Owner of a First 36.7.

-4.4 During a race, the Owner/Driver is allowed a momentary absence due to a personal or shipboard need, provided it is at least five minutes after the start of the race.
-However the Owner/Driver shall drive/helm at all race finishes, and must drive at least the 3 minutes before/after any mark rounding, including the rounding itself.

-4.5 The above rules 4.3 and 4.4 shall not apply to designated One Design Class distance races, except that a Full Class Member (as defined in 3.2) shall start the boat and act as the helmsman for at least the first hour and approximately the last hour of the race and finish the boat.
+- 4.4.
+To encourage Crew participation and promote Fleet development, the Owner/Driver Rule may be relaxed for certain designated Local or Regional First 36.7 Fleet one design racing.
+For these designated races, a long-time crew member may act as the Driver/helmsperson of the boat that they regularly crew on.
+The definition of long-time crew is: 'an Associate Crew Member who has raced at least 60% of the First 36.7 Class one design racing that boat has participated in during the previous 24 months'.
+Proof shall be provided in the form of previous Appendix A submissions from the specific boat.
+It is recommended that the Owner be on board whenever a long-time crew member is driving.
+The boat is not entitled to the Owner-Driver 1⁄2 weight credit if the Owner is not the Driver.
+The local fleet will determine which events this rule will apply to, and must designate them as 'non-Owner-Driver races' and will inform all competitors at least 72 hours in advance of the first race of that regatta.
+The long-time crew member acting as Driver must be a First 36.7 Associate Class Member in good standing. - 4.5 During a race, the Owner/Driver is allowed a momentary absence due to a personal or shipboard need, provided it is at least five minutes after the start of the race.
+However the Owner/Driver shall drive/helm at all race finishes, and must drive at least the 3 minutes before/after any mark rounding, including the rounding itself. - 4.6 The above rules 4.3 and 4.4 shall not apply to designated One Design Class distance races, except that a Full Class Member (as defined in 3.2) shall start the boat and act as the helmsman for at least the first hour and approximately the last hour of the race and finish the boat.
 It will be this driver/helmsman only who is eligible to take the 1⁄2 weight credit as specified in 5.2.
 Any additional drivers during one-design class distance races shall be current Full or Associate Members of the First 36.7 Class.

-4.6.
-To encourage Crew participation and Fleet development, the Owner/Driver Rule may be relaxed for Local Fleet one design racing.
-This will be up to the local fleet to determine what events this will apply to.
-For these approved races, the Owner may have any Class Member (Full or Associate) who is a Group 1 competitor act as the Driver.